Kamado Grill FAQs

 Q: How much charcoal is required to achieve maximum temperature?

 A: The most important factor in grill temperature is the amount of lit charcoal.
 There is no correlation between how much charcoal you put in the grill and temperature of the grill.
-To achieve maximum temperature, Vision Grills recommends no more than four pounds of lump charcoal.
-Four pounds will fill the fire bowl to approximately one inch above the air holes located in the bottom third of the bowl.
+To achieve maximum temperature, Vision Grills recommends filling the fire bowl an inch past the air holes located in the bottom third of the bowl with lump charcoal.
 Lump size will affect how long the charcoal burns, so you will need to experiment and become familiar with the amount of charcoal needed based on the length of time you will be grilling or smoking.

 A: To achieve best results, lump charcoal is recommended for lighting ease, reuse, and longer and hotter burning.
 We recommend using Vision Grills 100% natural lump charcoal.